-Depending on what is available for a particular person, Spokeo’s search results can include a person’s address, phone number, gender, marital status, possible email addresses, social media accounts, and various other public records.
-If you’re ready to check it out, visit Spokeo.com today to begin searching.
+Depending on what is available for a particular person, Spokeo’s search results can include a person’s address, phone number, gender, marital status, possible email addresses, social media accounts, and other public records.
+If you’re ready to check it out, click on the ubtton below to get started.
 Otherwise, read on for more information.

 What are Public Records?

 Public records are official records that public agencies maintain.
 These records include such information as birth records, marriage certificates, and death certificates.
-It can also contain data and information on corporations or property. corporate information and property details.
+It can also contain data and corporate information, and property details.

 Information that may be available via Spokeo includes: